DIY MCP server vs Contextflo for teams

 Each laptop: AI tool -> local MCP server -> database

 It works.
-Every person has a working connection in ten minutes.
-Now walk through what's missing.
+Everyone has a working connection in ten minutes.
+Now walk through what is missing.

 With a shared connection string, the database sees one user: the MCP role.
-It can't tell your CFO from your intern from a contractor whose laptop was stolen last week.
+It cannot tell your CFO from your intern from a contractor whose laptop was stolen last week.

-Building it yourself: separate database users per person, credential distribution, rotation policy, and a process for offboarding.
+Building it yourself means separate database users per person, credential distribution, a rotation policy, and an offboarding process.
 Postgres makes this possible.
 Nobody enjoys maintaining it, and it gets worse with every database you add.

 Everyone with the connection string queries every table the role can see.
-There's no concept of “marketing can see campaign tables but not payroll.”
+There is no concept of marketing seeing campaign tables but not payroll.

 You can build this with database-level grants per group, or views that pre-filter sensitive columns, replicated across every schema change.
-It's real work that someone owns forever.
+It is real work that somebody owns forever.
 In practice most teams skip it and hope nobody asks the wrong question.

 The connector hands the model your raw schema.
 Table names like usr_acct and columns like amt_net.
 The model guesses what they mean, and two people asking the same question get different guesses.

 No log of who asked what, what SQL ran, or what came back.
-When someone makes a call based on an AI-generated number, there's no way to trace how that number was produced.
+When someone makes a call based on an AI-generated number, there is no way to trace how that number was produced.

-Building it yourself: query logging middleware between the MCP server and the database, storage, and some way to search it.
-Feasible, but now you're building an internal product.
+Building it yourself means query-logging middleware between the MCP server and the database, storage, and some way to search it.
+Feasible, but you are now building an internal product.

-Building it yourself: this is the part with no good DIY answer.
-It's not one system, it's operational glue, and it lands on whoever set the thing up.
+Building it yourself is hardest here, because there is no single system to build.
+It is operational glue, and it lands on whoever set the thing up.

 Side by side